mshea/lazy_gm_tools/5e_monsters/monsters_md/alpha-yek.md

 - **Multiattack:** The alpha yek makes one bite attack and two claw attacks.
 It can make a bone shard attack in place of a claw attack if it has a bone shard available.
 - **Bite:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 17 (4d6 + 3) piercing damage.
 - **Claw:** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (4d4 + 3) slashing damage.
 - **Bone Shard:** Melee or Ranged Weapon Attack: +7 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 8 (2d4 + 3) piercing damage and the target must make a DC 17 Constitution saving throw.
 On a failure, a piece of the bone breaks and sticks in the target's wound.
 The target takes 5 (2d4) piercing damage at the start of each of its turns as long as the bone remains lodged in its wound.
 A creature, including the target, can take its action to remove the bone by succeeding on a DC 15 Wisdom (Medicine) check.
-The bone also falls out of the wound if the target receives magical healing

-A yek typically carries 3 (1d6) bone shards, which are destroyed on a successful hit.
+The bone also falls out of the wound if the target receives magical healing <br><br>A yek typically carries 3 (1d6) bone shards, which are destroyed on a successful hit.
 It can use its action to tear a bone shard from a corpse within 5 feet.
 Derro